PDS Logo, the Tree of Life

 For anyone with unresolved abandonment issues, which is typical among those with insecure attachment styles, texting can often feel like a nightmare.

-Abandonment trauma is hard enough to deal with in face-to-face interactions.
-But when you’re texting someone, you often have to wait long stretches of time for a response.
 And tone can be hard to interpret, too (raise your hand if you’ve ever started to panic when someone responded with a period instead of an exclamation point).

-Before we get to that, let's take a look at what abandonment issues are.
+Let's take a look at what abandonment issues are.

 What are Abandonment Issues?

 Abandonment issues are when someone experiences an intense fear of anxiety when they lose or are rejected by a loved one.
-These intense emotions and behaviors can be deeply destructive, causing tremendous grief and stress on an individual and surrounding people.

 It can cause many symptoms that are similar to mental disorders, such as anxiety or depression, but it's not a clinical diagnosis.